maxfortun/sshd-trusted-user/README.md

    $HOME/.ssh/id_rsa
 ```
 2. Create the `trusted` account on the system.
-1. Configure the `trusted` account to create users if missing, then `su` into those accounts.
+1. Configure the `trusted` account to create users if missing, then `login` into those accounts.
 1. ssh into the system.
 ```
 ssh -i $HOME/.ssh/id_rsa -i $HOME/.ssh/id_rsa-cert.pub trusted@system